overwolf/overwolf.github.io/docs/topics/type-definition-file.md

 sidebar_label: Type Definition File
 ---

-:::note
-You can find the Overwolf API ts definition file [here](https://github.com/overwolf/community-gists/tree/master/typescript)
+:::important
+Even if your application not uses TypeScript at all, you can use the type definition files for autocompletion and documentation purposes.
+More details [here](#using-overwolfdts-file).
 :::

+**You can find the Overwolf API ts definition file [here](https://github.com/overwolf/community-gists/tree/master/typescript)**

 ## TypeScript overview